Grom-perso/STSAFE-A120_examples_dev/Documentation/resources/Markdown/02_STSAFE-A120_Applicative_uses_cases/STSAFE-A120_for_End-device_identity_and_authentication/End_device_identity_and_authentication.md

     end group
 @enduml

 ECC provides strong security with efficient key sizes, making it ideal for embedded and resource-constrained environments.
 For example, a 256-bit ECC key offers greater security than a 2048-bit RSA key, with lower computational and memory requirements.

 A critical aspect of public key authentication is verifying that a public key is associated with an authorized device.
 This is achieved through certificates issued by trusted Certificate Authorities (CAs).
 Devices presenting public keys without valid certificates are not trusted.
 The diagram above demonstrates how certificate verification is integrated into the authentication process.

 ## STSAFE-A120 Private key table and leaf-certificate

 All STSAFE-A120 devices **Slot 0** are pre-provisioned by STMicroelectronics during device personalization.
 This slot contains a private key that is typically used as the device's **root or leaf private key**.
 The private key in Slot 0 is associated with a **leaf certificate** that is pre-provisioned in the **user non-volatile memory (NVM) slot 0**.
 This setup enables the device to perform secure authentication and cryptographic operations tied to a trusted certificate chain.

-See below the leaf-certificate of SPL05 generated by "STM STSAFE-A PROD CA 01" certificate authority
+See below the leaf-certificate of SPL05 generated by "STM STSAFE-A PROD CA 01" certificate authority:

 ![SPL05_leaf_certificate](SPL05_leaf_certificate.png)